 But the more you invest, the less this $3 should impact your earnings — that’s the beauty of a flat rate fee.

-Still, when compared to a robo-advisor like M1 Finance which does not charge user fees, Acorns’ $3 a month can seem expensive.
+Still, when compared to a platform like M1 Finance that doesn’t charge user fees for its basic account, Acorns’ $3 a month can seem expensive.

 Another HUGE selling point of Acorns is its impressive referral program.
 Each week they release a new referral bonus.
 If you have lots of friends, you could earn up to $1,000 extra each week just by getting them to join Acorns with your referral link.

 Smaller balances skew Acorns’ flat fee upward.
 I couldn’t write an Acorns review without pointing that out.

 But, still, three dollars a month for a service you like — there’s nothing wrong with that, right?

 If you like Acorns’ ease of use and its ability to integrate investing into your everyday life, you’ll most likely find Acorns to be a good deal.